whizkydee/type-reverse/readme.md

 ### `invert: {String}`

-This property defaults to `index` and works with strings and numbers only.
+This property defaults to `index` and applies to strings and numbers only.

 ```js
 reverse(/*...*/, {